naughtyduk/dropify-promo/docs-src/design.md

 # Design

-The Design page allows you to customise the visual appearance of your countdown landing page, including branding, typography, forms, and advanced styling options.
+The Design page allows you to customise the visual appearance of your countdown landing page, including branding, typography, forms, visual effects, legal terms, and advanced styling options.

 ![Design Overview](/assets/dropify-tour-design.gif)